4damo5/Can_Crusher/README.md

 To initiate crushing .
 Once the crushing process is complete, the user can remove the compressed can from the designated output area.

-The system includes a 24V wormgear motor to provide the crushing force, sensors to detect can placement, and a display to provide real-time feedback on the machine.
+The system includes a 24V wormgear motor to provide the crushing force, sensors to detect can placement, and an LCD display to provide real-time feedback on the machine.

 ## Module Diagram: